 If you are a woman, person of color, recent immigrant, or legal alien, you may want to consider a CDFI lender.
 You can use the Fund’s interactive search tool to find these lenders near you.

 Since these lenders are partially funded by the government, they charge lower fees and have fewer requirements.
-Also, many CDFI lenders go beyond loans boost your chance at success.
+Also, many CDFI lenders go beyond loans to boost your chance at success.
 You can also find business consulting, training, coaching, and translation services.

 CDFI Business Loans for Women and People of Color